+C22 Yes No

-C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х

 C22 If "yes," please complete the following:

 C22 Early action closing date

 C22 Early action notification date

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C22 Is your early action plan a "restrict tive" plan under wh nich you limit students from applying to other early plans? ഹാ Vac No 1

-C22 Yes No C22 Х
+C22 Yes NO